kebaldwi/DNAC-TEMPLATES/LABS/LAB10-Wireless Automation/preparation.md

    ![json](./images/DNS-DHCP.png?raw=true "Import JSON")

 ## Lab Section 3 - DNA Center Design Preparation
-While we could deploy more extensive settings for deployment, we will limit the configuration to the minimum necessary to perform this step, building off the completed tasks in labs one, [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB1-PNP-PREP/) and two, [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/).
+We will now prepare DNA Center and onboard the devices in preparation for use in the lab.
+The reasons for the configurations made here are detailed heavily in previous Labs within th***** titledWhile we could deploy more extensive settings for deployment, we will limit the configuration to the minimum necessary to perform this step, building off the completed tasks in labs one, [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB1-PNP-PREP/) and two, [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/).

 Should you desire to deploy rapidly and build the lab faster then use the following approach: